Cycling in Canberra: 20th century

 Despite the low number of bicycle commuters, cycling was gaining popularity in the Territory.
 Although there were some sporting facilities operated by cycling clubs, including a velodrome that opened in Narrabundah in 1972, there was little public investment to address the needs of local cyclists.
 In 1974, a mass ride involving more than 50 bikes was organised by Howard Rawson and Bill Crowle.
 The ride from Belconnen to the city via Belconnen Way and Macarthur Avenue received significant media attention, drawing attention to the lack of infrastructure that forced cyclists to ride on main roads.
 Further protest rides would lead to the formation of cycling advocacy group Pedal Power ACT in 1975.

+In its 1975 Annual Report the National Capital Development Commission published a photograph, apparently approving, of a demonstration of cyclists rallying in the city centre to obtain better cycle facilities.
+However in a private Commission internal newsletter it published a cartoon mocking cyclists, depicting them as pogo-stick riders.

 Census data in 1981 showed that the number of commuters cycling to work in Canberra had increased from just 0.9% of all trips to 2.1% in the five years since 1976, coinciding with the extension of the NCDC's cycle path network.
 Yet modelling during this period did not consider commuter cycling when determining future transport policy.
 Planning continued to favour private cars and the growth in bicycle commuters had stagnated by the mid-1980s.
 This situation remained largely unchanged until the ACT achieved self-government in 1989, as well as a renewed interest in cycling as a sport during the 1990s.

 Between the 1970s and 1990s, the district of Tuggeranong was the first in the ACT to be developed with a cycling network incorporated into the design of new neighbourhoods, now a feature of all new Canberra suburbs.